Lawrence County DUI Bail Information

 Being released on bail comes with certain responsibilities.

-- Conditions of Release: The court may impose conditions, such as abstaining from alcohol, attending AA meetings, or refraining from driving.
+- Conditions of Release: You will likely be required to abide by certain conditions of release, such as abstaining from alcohol or drugs, avoiding contact with the alleged victim (if applicable), and remaining within Lawrence County (or Tennessee) unless you have permission to travel.
 Violating these conditions can result in your bail being revoked and you being returned to jail.